marknakamura/getting-started-in-tech/README.md

 When it comes to cost, my goal is to share resources that are free or cheap.
 Learning doesn't have to be expensive!

+I highly recommend to start with the Virtual Machines section!

 *Disclaimer: the resources I'm sharing are not my own and I'm not claiming any credit for them - simply sharing them so others can make use of them :)*